 Commander Edward Oppenheimer went through the data himself before making some corrections then nodded his approval.
 He sent the revised numbers back to her.
 Once she had the numbers again, she called up the ships needed and hit the “Transmit” button.
-Those orders would tell the required capital ships to begin firing kinetic energy rounds toward the planet’s orbiting infrastructure.
+Those orders would tell the required capital ships to begin firing orbital kinetic bombardment rounds toward the planet’s orbiting infrastructure.

-Moore called up the subspace comlink and radioed the planet, “First Fleet of the Allied Colonies for Freedom to Trenor Four, within a few hours, kinetic energy rounds will be striking targets in orbit your world.
+Moore called up the subspace comlink and radioed the planet, “First Fleet of the Allied Colonies for Freedom to Trenor IV, within a few hours, kinetic energy rounds will be striking targets in orbit your world.
 I have not targeted any civilian residential sectors or the planet itself, only those targets which are military or industrial in orbit.
 I strongly suggest that you begin evacuating those facilities as soon as possible.
-First Fleet Actual out.”
+First Fleet Actual, out.”

 Christina Crow sighed wearily as she listened to a senator from Trenor IV speak about how since the Mendus System fell to the ACF that his system was surely the next target.
 What the senator couldn’t do was provide proof that the ACF would even go to his system.
 The Mendus System had many jump points away from it and now every senator and representative from neighboring systems suddenly got jumpy about an impending attack that may or may not even come.

-Fleet Command knew the Rebs would hit Mendus, thus it sent Admiral Kimery’s Third Fleet there to reinforce it.
+Fleet Command knew the Rebs would hit Mendus, thus it sent Fleet Admiral Kimery’s Third Fleet there to reinforce it.
 The result was a grisly rout for the Human Federation Space Force that was quickly becoming a national embarrassment.
 It didn’t help that some in the media were already calling for Kimery’s head on a plate much like John the Baptist.
 It certainly didn’t help that many in Congress felt the same way as well.
-A computer virus all but crippled a fleet and nearly shut down all offensive and defensive capabilities of over ninety percent of said fleet.
+A computer virus all but crippled a fleet and nearly shut down all offensive and defensive capabilities of over ninety percent of the fleet.
 A computer virus of all things!
 There were even reports of Human Federation warships firing on each other!

 The Rebel fleet brought in an oversized fleet to handle anything the Human Federation could throw at them, but as it turned out, they didn’t need it after all.
 Crow supposed that the ACF admiral was either laughing herself silly or was on bended knee thanking God that her plan worked out so well.
 Probably both at the same time.
 The worst of it all was that it was revealed by agents still in Mendus that the enemy fleet was commanded by none other than Nancy Moore.
 She was once one of the best instructors at Naval Academy Etajima who taught Kimery everything she knew.
-Obviously the student hadn’t been able to surpass her teacher.
+Obviously, the student hadn’t been able to surpass her teacher.

-Admiral Kimery’s fleet was due back at Mars in a few days and Crow knew that a message was sent to summon her before the Joint Congressional Committee on the Conduct of the War.
+Fleet Admiral Kimery’s fleet was due back at Mars in a few days and Crow knew that a message was sent to summon her before the Joint Congressional Committee on the Conduct of the War.
 The witch hunters there existed to rake senior officers over the coals about mistakes they made before or during the war and to even question the loyalty of said officers.
 It would probably rack up a good number of sacrificial lambs, some for trivial reasons.
 Christina sighed yet again, knowing that it was inevitable that something like that would be cooked up, especially after the witch hunts that happened after the coup.
 It was things like that that made a military distrust its civilian leaders.

 Christina looked back up as yet another senator was recognized, this one from Nazin III.
 Her speech or complaint rather, mirrored those of the senator from Trenor.
 Mirrored it so much that the senator from Trenor stood up and started yelling at her.
 He argued that his system was the obvious choice for the ACF to attack because it led further into Human Federation space.
-The loud disagreement was quickly gaveled down by the Vice President Ethan Hunt.
+The loud disagreement was quickly gaveled down by Vice President Ethan Hunt.
 “Order!
 There will be order in this chamber!”
-He plied his gavel with might and maim and eventually the two settled down.
+He plied his gavel with might and maim and eventually, the two settled down.
 “Good.
 I will remind all our distinguished senators of the house rules and to abide by them.”